 If you’re not familiar, derby pie is fudgy, chocolate and nut-filled pie that is traditionally served that first Saturday in May at Kentucky Derby.
 Rich and chocolaty with a subtle crunch from walnuts, the original pie is decadent and one of the few desserts that just screams “KENTUCKY” to me.
 These derby pie bars are adapted from the original pie but have a few twists of their own that make them a delicious Southern treat you can enjoy all year round.

 Brett and I have no plans to attend the Derby this year, but I absolutely adore any treat that reminds me of our wedding day.
-While we may not actually share these bars on our anniversary this year, I am delighted to pass the recipe along to you.
 I hope that you’ll give them next week on Derby day and think of me!
 Stay tuned for next week, when I’ve got not one but TWO recipes to share with you guys!
 It will be a mouth-watering few days in these parts.

 And on the off-chance that he’s reading- Brett, I love you.
 You make my life better and I’m grateful to be yours.
 Happy Anniversary.